by-katorin/simple-symfony/README.md

 ## Additional Notes

-- For more information on Laravel Breeze, Inertia.js, and Vue.js, please refer to their official documentation.
+- For more information on Symfony, Tailwind CSS, and Docker, please refer to their official documentation.
 - Customize the project to fit your specific needs by adding more features or modifying the existing ones.